ItalyStrap/advanced-control-manager/readme.txt

 Dev time: 80h

 * Renders extra controls for image dimension in the new media UI
-* Add Bootstrap Carousel functionality forked from Agnosia Bootstrap Carousel by AuSoft
+* Added Bootstrap Carousel functionality forked from Agnosia Bootstrap Carousel by AuSoft
 * Renders extra controls in the Gallery Settings section of the new media UI
-* Add Mobile_Detect class from https://github.com/serbanghita/Mobile-Detect for responsive functions
+* Added Mobile_Detect class from https://github.com/serbanghita/Mobile-Detect for responsive functions
-* Add Schema.org in Bootstrap Carousel
+* Added Schema.org in Bootstrap Carousel
-* Fix some bugs
+* Fixed some bugs

 = 1.0.2 =